mcsimps2/RedPanda/README.md

 ```
 const user = await User.findByID('192kjfd01jfds'); // Get the user of interest
 // Update all businesses owned by that user to record the user's email as the business email
-// Note that Business is not in strict mode, so additional fields are allowed that are not
-// defined in the schema
 const updated_users = await Business.where("user", "==", user.id).limit(1000).update({
   email: user.email
 }, true);